skillrepos/ai-3in1/labs.md

 <br><br>

-7. Let's test the classification capability.
-Open a second terminal and test the discovery tool:
+7. Let's see the list of tools the MCP server makes available.
+Run the discovery tool again.

 ```
 python tools/discover_tools.py